Now live for ALDO Shoes UK

 Go to the Google Play Console, sign in with the Google account you want to own the app, and register as a developer.
 Google charges a one-time registration fee to open a developer account; the exact amount is set by Google, so confirm it as you register.
 Choose an organization account if you are publishing as a business.
 (Source: Google Play Console.)

-You do not upload signing certificates
+You do not create the signing certificates

 After your accounts are ready